Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Method

 \subsection{Unilateral Influence Filter}

 In a c-MARL attack, due to the intercorrelated nature of agent policies, targeting one victim inevitably impacts the policies of other victims as well.
 In light of such intricate relationships, maximizing policy deviations for victims necessitates that the adversary first characterizes the influence of its actions on each victim before maximizing that influence.
-Consequently, to delineate the unilateral influence from the adversary to the victim, we draw inspiration from the minority influence theory in social psychology \cite{crano2007minorityinfluence1, gardikiotis2011minorityinfluence2}.
+Consequently, to delineate the unilateral influence from the adversary to the victim, we draw inspiration from the minority influence theory in social psychology \cite{crano2007minorityinfluence1}.

 Using mutual information as a starting point, we emphasize that the policies of the adversary and the victims are interdependent.
-However, mutual information fails to fully reflect the deviation in victim policy as it includes the reverse influence - from the victims to the adversary - which is counterproductive for the attack.
-By focusing on this one-way influence, our approach aligns with the principles of minority influence, where a small, focused group can effect change within a larger group.
-This adds a nuanced, but critical, understanding of the dynamics at play in c-MARL attacks.
+However, mutual information fails to fully reflect the deviation in victim policy as it includes the reverse influence from the victims to the adversary, which is counterproductive for the attack.
+By focusing on the one-way influence from adversary to victims only, our approach aligns with the principles of minority influence, where a small, focused group can effectively influence the behavior of a larger group.